smk2295/smk2295.github.io/_news/announcement_3.md

 related_posts: false
 ---

-💼 Started an internship with the Big Data Team at CU (BGF Retail) 💼
+💼 Started an internship with the Big Data Team at CU (BGF Retail)! 💼